Who are they and what do they do?

 Keeping directors and music supervisors happy is a must in this business.
 They are often freelance and so you must ensure a good working relationship with important and influential colleagues if you’re hoping to work together again in the future.
 As your own boss and agent, networking is vital to finding work.

 Due to the advancement of musical composition software, deadlines set by directors for film scores have become a lot tighter.
-As cuts are made constantly during the editing process, a composer must be able to write scores incredibly quickly and with the same poignancy.
+As cuts are made constantly during the editing process, a music composer must be able to write scores incredibly quickly and with the same poignancy.
 Composers may be asked to produce over an hours worth of score, if you can’t do it quickly the director will find someone who can.

 Music composers can be asked to write for a variety of music genres (folk, rock, pop, hip hop, classical, string quartet) and briefs, the video games industry is a very different client base as to theatrical arts.
 Employment can be sporadic and hard to come by depending on what stage you’re at in your career.